Breastfeeding in Emergencies, Disasters and Power Outages

 If parents cannot read the instructions in their own language, they may mix the formula improperly.
 They may dilute the formula to make it last longer.
 Powdered formula that is mixed with unclean water often causes diarrhea.
 Diarrhea depletes a baby’s body fluids rapidly.
 This rapid loss of fluids can be fatal.

 Powdered formula mixed with unclean water is more dangerous to a baby than a mother breastfeeding with a low milk supply.
-A breastfeeding baby who is getting just 65% of the calories he needs will likely maintain weight and be adequately hydrated.
+A nursing baby who is getting just 65% of the calories he needs will likely maintain weight and be adequately hydrated.
 Even mothers who are only partially breastfeeding should be encouraged to increase the baby’s time at the breast and avoid using unsafe mixtures of formula.
 Formula should never be diluted to make it go farther.

-During a disaster, citizens, relief organizations and breastfeeding support groups can protect babies by supporting breastfeeding mothers with safe shelter, food and a calm presence.
+During a disaster, citizens, relief organizations and breastfeeding support groups can protect babies by supporting nursing mothers with safe shelter, food and a calm presence.
 It’s important that community groups and disaster relief organizations develop sound emergency plans for safe feeding of infants.
 This includes support for breastfeeding.

 Dealing with a power outage